heavywatal/edal/README.md

-Evolutionary diversification in Anolis lizardz {#mainpage}
+Evolutionary Diversification in Anolis Lizards {#mainpage}
 ================================================================================

 Parameters and functions